Huansock/huansock.github.io/about/index.md

 I have a Question to my self.
 A monk, who returned to the trick, is a normal person or still a monk? like Schrödinger's katze, I think that the monk is half normal half monk.

 This is really fundamental Question to me.
 Because I always reflect myself. compared to mine Shakespeare's Question 'to be or not to be' is simple. cause there is no selection 'half being half not being'

+## Hello everyone.
+## I'm a Huan sock.
+## I think a lot.
+## and I know it's problem.

 ---